VCC

 Shutdown Utility:

 The shutdown utility starts minimized.
 It has a very basic user interface.
 It shuts down Windows when the CTS signal goes low for a full second (low for four quarter-seconds in a row).
 In Windows it does this by running the "shutdown /p /f" command.
-In Win10XPE it does so by sending keystrokes to the start menu.
+In Win10XPE it uses the "wpeutil shutdown" command.

 [VCC Shutdown Utility]